 Your ID card is for identification only.
 To receive covered Services, you must be a current Member.
-Anyone who is not a Member will be billed as a non-Member for any Services he or she receives.
-If you let someone else use your ID card, we may keep your ID card and terminate your membership as described under "Termination for Cause" in the "Termination of Membership" section.
+Anyone who is not a Member will be billed as a non-Member for any Services they receive.
+If you let someone else use your ID card, we may keep your ID card and terminate your membership as described under

+"Termination for Cause" in the "Termination of Membership" section.